Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Experiments

 \subsection{Optimal scaling transfer to downstream tasks?}

 \cutsubsectiondown

 \uline{Not in a simple way.
 At the fixed resolution of $32 \times 32$ alone, the optimal scaling strategy established by the pixel prediction loss is sub-optimal for image generation.
-Specifically, achieving good image generation quality requires a much more data-heavy approach where the dataset size grows faster than the model size. }
+Specifically, achieving good image generation-based completion quality requires a much more data-heavy approach where the dataset size grows faster than the model size. }

 \textbf{Image recognition.} We follow the process described in Sec.~\ref{sec:method_downstream_evals} where we report the best-layer linear probing accuracy as the robust measure for scaling study.
 As illustrated in Figure~\ref{fig:scaling_prediction_32x32}(b) and Figure~\ref{fig:scaling_prediction_32x32}(e), the power law between training FLOPS and classification optimal Transformer model size and number of training tokens are given by $N_\text{opt} \propto C^{0.56}$ and $D_\text{opt} \propto C^{0.44}$, respectively.